bolyche/bolyche.github.io/_posts/2017-03-10-NG2-cells-(an-intro).md

 ---
 Date:
 Title: NG2 cells (an intro)
+image: sketch-5.2.jpg
 ---

-Before I forget all I learned, it seemed fun to put up a series of posts around the research I was doing in Bonn.
+Before I forget all I learned, I'd like to put up a series of posts around the research I was doing in Bonn.
 Slightly glia-centric (on OPCs / NG2 cells + methods) and hopefully interesting to those working primarily with neurons!

 I only realised in trying to write this that my ability to write “simply” (ELI5 in a way) has completely gone out of the door for practice.
 I tried it here, but perhaps it resembles the mad ravings of someone who indeed, was in that German basement lab too long ……